dfalbel/denoising-diffusion/README.md

   images or noise values.
 - `schedule_type`: ‘linear’ or ‘cosine’

-Taking advantage of GuildAI integration, experiments can be ran with:
+Taking advantage of GuildAI integration, experiments can be run with:

 ``` r
 guildai::guild_run("train.R", flags = list(